zhiyanfoo/chat-haskell-backend/README.md

 The default port for the server is `8989`.
 Currently this is just a websocket server

 The docker-compose file is not optimized for development, its just used for deployment.
-To work develop on this on your local, it is recommended you use a local installation of stack.
+To develop on this on your local, it is recommended you use a local installation of stack.